 Van Hulle sees the novel as a study of how the human brain operates when confronted with an overload of data, a text that exists at the very edge of comprehension (2008).

 Danielewski has discussed his interest in experimenting with digital technologies in an interview with designer Peter Mendelsund.
 While both are excited about the possibilities for interaction and non-linear thinking that are opened up by digital formats, Danielewski wonders if another of his books, Only Revolutions (2006), where the protagonists’ tales are physically separate and the space between them is an integral part of the tale, could be transcribed into an e-book (Mendelsund 2012).
-This speaks to the author’s concern over a media specific loss of the physical dynamic between book and reader
+This speaks to the author’s concern over a media specific loss of the physical dynamic between book and reader.

 Danielewski’s book, The Fifty Year Sword (2012), includes scanned images of embroidered butterflies and landscapes, some intact and some partly deconstructed, leaving only the needle holes to speak to the wholeness that was.
 By removing the tactility and physicality of the crafted objects from the book, the synthetic reproduction of these unique pieces is foregrounded.
-I would argue that the relationship between the original embroidery and the facsimile that is embedded in the text is the same as the perceived book object is to a digital device.We have placed a cultural importance on the existence of the object, yet in some cases, the digital reproduction can achieve the same purpose, and may even highlight the rarity of the object in its absence.
+I would argue that the relationship between the original embroidery and the facsimile that is embedded in the text is the same as the perceived book object is to a digital device.
+In both of these cases, there is a mimicking of a physical tactility that is not actually present, merely represented.
+We have placed a cultural importance on the existence of the object, yet in some cases, the digital reproduction can achieve the same purpose, and may even highlight the rarity of the object in its absence.